 Get Involved – Take Action with Us!

-- Join more than 240 groups in a letter demanding Congress to repeal the worst provisions from the 1996 immigration laws sign-on now!
+- More than 240 groups in a letter demanding Congress to repeal the worst provisions from the 1996 immigration laws.
+Check out the letter here.

 - On July 24, 2019, actress and activist Diane Guerrero (@DianeGuerrero_) and community organizer and storyteller Alejandra Pablos (@AleLaPlebe) joined immigrant rights & criminal justice leaders to discuss the draconian 1996 immigration laws and what it’ll take to create a #newwayforward.
 If you missed the convo, you can check it out here.